vmdo2/Pokemon/README.md

   - Do the PREVIOUS and NEXT buttons work correctly?
 (10 points)

 Other:
-  - Does the implementation use React Router and PropTypes?
+  - Does the implementation use React Router and PropTypes/TypeScript?
 (12 points)
   - Design (10 points)

 ## Tips